About Us/Events/For Professionals/ Careers / Follow Us

 department in New York City, and its Mount Sinai Access service is one of the largest and most

-among the country’s best children’s hospitals in 7 out of 10 pediatric
+among the country’s best children’s hospitals in seven pediatric specialties.

 Mount Sinai QueensMount Sinai Queens offers quality outpatient, emergency, and inpatient medical services to the residents of western Queens and beyond.
 Located in Astoria, Mount Sinai Queens is a 235-bed licensed acute care facility, providing adult medical and surgical services, with a team of nearly 500 physicians representing about 40 medical and surgical specialties and subspecialties.
 Recognized as a leader in stroke care, Mount Sinai Queens is designated by the New York State Department of Health and The Joint Commission as a primary stroke center.
 Mount Sinai Queens also provides extensive outpatient services, including primary and specialty care; occupational, speech, and physical therapy; outpatient surgery; cancer care; and a range of radiological testing.
 Between the physicians and staff, 35 languages are spoken, which is just one of the many ways that Mount Sinai Queens serves the needs of its culturally diverse community.Mount Sinai RooseveltWith 505 beds, Mount Sinai Roosevelt is a full-service community and tertiary-care hospital with an emergency department serving Midtown and the West Side of Manhattan.
 Since its founding in 1871, it has placed strong emphasis on primary and specialty care.
 Roosevelt Hospital serves as the home to several renowned clinical services, including those in endovascular surgery, cancer, cardiology, and obstetrics and gynecology.
 The hospital also maintains a strong primary care presence in its surrounding neighborhoods through ambulatory and physician practices and through longstanding partnerships with some of New York’s largest federally qualified health centers, particularly the William F. Ryan Community Health Center.Mount Sinai St. Luke'sWith 523 beds, Mount Sinai St. Luke's serves as the principal health care provider for the West Harlem and Morningside Heights communities and operates one of Manhattan’s few Level 1 trauma services.
 Founded in 1847, it is home to the Al-Sabah Arrhythmia Institute, a world-class, multidisciplinary center specializing in the care and treatment of heart ailments.
 St. Luke's Hospital also enjoys an outstanding reputation for services in many other medical specialties, including internal medicine, geriatrics, trauma, bariatric surgery, vascular disease, HIV/AIDS, cardiac care, physical rehabilitation, psychiatric disorders, and substance abuse.
 St. Luke's Hospital also continues to expand its commitment to community-based ambulatory care and access to primary and specialty care.